 1. What Is a Fair Value Gap (FVG)?

 A Fair Value Gap (FVG) is a specific three-candle pattern that highlights a price imbalance between buyers and sellers on a chart.
-It occurs when the price moves very quickly and aggressively in one direction, leaving a “gap” or inefficiency in the market.
+It occurs when the price moves very quickly and aggressively in one direction, causing aggressive displacement that leaves inefficient pricing in the market.

 You can visually identify this imbalance by looking at the wicks of the three candles.
-A gap is formed when the wick of the first candle and the wick of the third candle do not overlap.
+A gap is formed when the wick of the first candle and the wick of the third candle do not overlap (Alchemy Markets, n.d.).
 The empty space left between them is the Fair Value Gap.

 2. What Is the Structure of a Fair Value Gap?